Medications that worsen dementia: A clinical guide

 • Betamethasone

-Research has shown that individuals using Prednisone in high doses or for prolonged periods were more susceptible to the development of dementia as compared to other steroidal medications.
-However, any corticosteroid used in high-doses has the potential to exacerbate dementia.
+Research has shown that people using prednisone in high doses or for prolonged periods were more susceptible to dementia compared to other steroidal medications.
+However, any corticosteroid used in high doses has the potential to exacerbate dementia.

-Alternative Medication: Several alternatives are available to Prednisone with a similar effect but reduced side effects.
-It is strictly advised not to change or stop the medicine abruptly without consulting the doctor.
+Alternative Medication: Several alternatives to prednisone are available with similar effects but reduced side effects.
+It is strictly advised not to change or stop the medicine abruptly without consulting your doctor.

-Mechanism of action: These drugs exert an inhibitory action on the dopaminergic pathways in the brain.
+Antipsychotics are used to treat psychosis and manage behavioural difficulties in older adults.
+These drugs exert an inhibitory effect on the dopaminergic pathways in the brain.

 • Haloperidol